ajrcarey/pdfium-render/README.md

 Version 0.7.24 adds bindings to Pdfium functions related to individual segments of a Path page object, and adds the `PdfPagePathObjectSegments` and `PdfFontGlyphs` collections to the high-level interface, along with functions for retrieving path segments for individual font glyphs and page path objects.

-Version 0.7.23 improves the crate's documentation so that `cargo doc` always generates documentation for both native and WASM functionality, no matter the current platform.

 ## Binding to Pdfium